 So I packed my bags and drove across the country from Washington D.C. to Oakland, CA to put creativity back into the classroom.

 One of the most important things we are trying to do at the Lighthouse Creativity Lab is to share as we go, making ‘making in school’ assessable to all teachers.
 I am sure you noticed the Making Journal adaptations laced throughout this post.
 At Lighthouse we have just begun integrating journaling.

 Full (and free!)
-Project Guide: Making MAKING Journals (including templates and modifications for Elementary, Middle, and High School)
+Project Guides (including templates and modifications for Elementary, Middle, and High School):